gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 Places to get this info are: photos of spare parts, specification brochure, service manual parts list, panelook and icecat websites.

-Feel free to contact me [@gingerbeardman](https://twitter.com/gingerbeardman) on twitter with details of your buying choice and experiences.
+Feel free to contact me [@gingerbeardman](https://twitter.com/gingerbeardman) on twitter with details of your buying choice and experiences and I'll be sure to update the spreadsheet.

 | BRAND | MODEL | REGION | CHASSIS | IPS | SCALER | 240P | INPUT | YEAR | SPECSHEET | WEBSITE | SERVICE | NOTES |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |